drumsta/sql-generate-insert/README.md

 * Select a database to install the stored procedure to
 * Click Execute from the toolbar, this should run with a result of `Command Completely Successfully`

+## Change Log ##

+- Build 6.
+Added support for table-valued and inline user defined functions.
+- Build 5.
+Fixed an issue with strings longer than 4000 characters.
+- Build 4.
+New option to sort data returned by a query.

 ## Usage ##

 ### Quick example ###